The Gastrocolic Reflex: “Food Goes Right Through Me!”

 Why do you use the bathroom immediately after eating?

 If you are eating a meal and very shortly afterward you need to use the bathroom, the cause is usually the gastrocolic reflex.
-The gastrocolic reflex is a reflex that stimulates contractions in the colon that can lead to using the bathroom shortly after eating a meal.
+The gastrocolic reflex is a reflex that stimulates contractions in the colon that can lead to using the bathroom shortly after eating a meal.3

-Over-reactive gastrocolic reflex
+Overreactive gastrocolic reflex and IBD

 Do greasy foods make you have to go to the bathroom more often?

 So there you have it!
 The reason why you feel like you have to use the bathroom shortly after eating is because of the gastrocolic reflex.
-Needing to use the bathroom right after eating a meal can make a patient assume that food travels extremely fast through their system - that food goes right through them.
+Needing to use the bathroom right after eating a meal can make a person assume that food travels extremely fast through their system – that food goes right through them.

 Would you consider participating in a clinical trial for a new treatment if you had to see a different doctor during the study?